Working on your CV may be the last thing you want to do, but it is an important task when searching for a job - so it needs to be amazing!

 Don’t forget that you will need to have lots of copies for different positions.
 So, if you don’t have a printer, you might want to buy one.

-If you have a laser printer, you might want to get an extra set of ink cartridges,printer toner and of course some good quality paper.
+If you have a laser printer, you might want to get an extra set of ink cartridges, printer toner and of course some good quality paper.
 The more professional your CV looks, the more chances you have to get invited in for an interview.
-Do It Wiser offers some great deals on these products and can easily help you find what you need.

 If you are new to job hunting and don’t know how to create a CV, this is a good guide to follow.
 It can help you choose the best format and design that works according to your needs.
 Spending some time on how to get these two elements right, could make a huge difference.